veeambestpractise/best-practices-guide/job_configuration/backup_methods.md

 ![](../media/image32.png)

+**WARNING**: Avoid configuring forever forward incremental jobs to keep large number of restore points, for example more than couple of weeks of daily backups, without active full backup enabled or having secondary backups created with backup copy jobs.
+Forever forward incremental backups with no periodic active full will depend on a single full backup making risks of rendering most recent restore points unusable higher in case of backup chain corruption in the middle.

 ### I/O Impact of Merge Process

 The merging process is performed at the end of the backup job once the retention for the job has been reached.
 This process will read the blocks from the oldest incremental backups (VIB file) and write those blocks into the VBK file thus it creates a 50/50 read-write mix on the target storage.
 The time required to perform the merge will be based on the size of the incremental data and the random I/O performance of the underlying storage.